-Begonia is a highly attractive plant family with many having outstanding foliage that adds colour and contrast either to the garden or your indoor living space, their versatility adding to their popularity.
+Begonia is a highly attractive plant family, containing almost 2000 species, with many having outstanding foliage that adds colour and contrast either to the garden or your indoor living space, their versatility adding to their popularity.
 They are often also highly prized for their blooms and considered by many a collectors plant.

 This gorgeous species of plant was first thought to be discovered in Brazil, however, some earlier records have been discovered in Mexico and also been used in China during the 14th Century, besides that there are a few native species found here in South Africa, making them fabulous for a range of growing conditions as long as they are provided with some filtered bright light and high humidity they will thrive.

 Watering will be dependent on the type of Begonia you have purchased, however, most like their soil to be just moist to the touch, and should be watered once the top 3 - 5cm of Potting soil has dried out.
 This will both avoid underwater which can lead to crisp foliage and leaf drop, whilst overwatering can lead to fungal disease and mushy stems.

 Many Begonia varieties are especially prized for their foliage, making them the ideal table top pop of colour.
 Though, in time Cane Begonia types, such as the Polka Dot Begonia, can get rather tall, and when large can make a fantastic floor display plant.
 Begonia also look fabulous when added as a pot filler with a larger plant that requires similar care, creating a striking 'groundcover' display.

 Top tip: knowing the type of Begonia you have will make finding specific care instructions easier as there are a wide variety of types available tuberous, fibrous and rhizomatous as this can affect care.

 Toxicity: Begonia cause mouth irritation and stomach upset if consumed, best kept out of reach of pets and children.